Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/index.md

 ### Understand the structure of the `.qsf` file

-For this last stage, it is crucial that you understand what a `.qsf` file is and how it is organized.
+For this last stage, it is crucial that you understand what a `.qsf` file is and how it is organized.[^3]

 Before proceeding, here are two ressources you should read that will explain it to you:
 - [Quickstart Guide to understand the Qualtrics Survey File](https://gist.github.com/ctesta01/d4255959dace01431fb90618d1e8c241)
 - [How to generate qualtrics questions](https://blog.askesis.pl/post/2019/04/qualtrics-generate.html)

-*Note: due to Qualtrics updates, the organization of the `.qsf` file may change a little.
-You may thus have to slightly update your code in the future.*
+[^3]: Due to Qualtrics updates, the organization of the `.qsf` file may change a little.
+You may thus have to slightly update your code in the future.

 ### Open the `.qsf` file